 In a simple term, with EAR 2.0, every file is being encrypted with algorithm of choice and individual random key.
 The key is stored away from the file.
 When the file is being accessed, a request for the key is sent to the UDS by authenticated

 user through UDS client.
 If the user is allowed by the access policies to access the content of the data, the key is sent to the UDS client in encrypted channel, UDS client then decrypt the file on the fly and open it in the application

 of user’s choice.
 This design get ride a few issues previously stopped encryption at rest being adapted.

-the right one.
+key until hit the right one.
 This is not realistic when the key is 256 random bits.
 In theory, it requires about 3×1051 years to exhaust the 256-bit key space.

 But if your encryption is protected by a password, it become a different story.
 Most of the encryption used by applications like Excel are using password to either protect or derives the key.
 This means the hacker only need to crack the password you remembered, not the actual key itself, to break the encryption.
 That won’t take too much effort and money with Cloud services and better equipment like GPU or FPGA.
 10 character long password with patterns probably won’t last a day.

 Unstructured Data Shield is different.
 It separate the key and content entirely, and the keys are not derived from any password, it is 256 random bits.
 This design leave no chance for brutal force attack, or any documented attach.